Vamsi995/Paraphrase-Generator/README.md

 _Note_: The Dockerfile uses the built-in Flask development server, hence it's not recommended for production usage.
 It should be replaced with a production-ready WSGI server.

-To start the local server you will need just three lines:
+After cloning the repository, starting the local server it's a two lines script:

 ```
-git clone <this-repository> && cd <the-directory>
 docker build -t paraphrase .
 docker run -p 5000:5000 paraphrase
 ```